Local Well-posedness of the Free-Boundary Problem in Compressible Resistive Magnetohydrodynamics: Introduction

 The first condition in \eqref{MHDB} means that the boundary moves with the velocity of the fluid.
 It can be equivalently rewritten as: $V(\p\DD_t)=u\cdot n$ on $\p\DD$ or $(1,u)$ is tangent to $\p\DD$.
 The second condition in \eqref{MHDB} means that outside the fluid region $\DD_t$ is the vacuum.
 The third boundary condition requires that the magnetic field vanishes on the boundary.

 \begin{rmk} ~ \begin{enumerate} \item In \eqref{CMHD}, the divergence-free condition of $B$ is just a constraint for initial data and thus the system is not over-determined.
-One can take divergence in the third equation of \eqref{CMHD} to get In the proof we will prove $\dive u\in H^{3}$ and thus in $L^{\infty}$.
-Then standard energy estimates of heat equation yields $\dive B=0$ provided that it holds initially. \item For ideal MHD ($\lambda=0$), the boundary condition $B=\mathbf{0}$ should NOT be an imposed conditions for the system, otherwise the system is over-determined.
+Indeed, the original version of the third equation in \eqref{CMHD} is $\p_t B=-\nab \times E$ where $E:=-u\times B+\lambda j$ is the electric field and $j:=\nab\times B$ is the current density.
+Taking divergence in this equation and using the continuity equation will give us $D_t(\rho^{-1}\dive B)=0$ and thus $\dive B=0$ is preserved if it initially holds.
+Throughout this manuscript, we will always use the heat equation of $B$ to do estimates. \item For ideal MHD ($\lambda=0$), the boundary condition $B=\mathbf{0}$ should NOT be an imposed conditions for the system, otherwise the system is over-determined.
 Instead, this is a direct result of propagation of the constraints on initial data.
 See also Hao-Luo \cite{hao2014priori} for details.
 However, for resistive MHD, the equation of $B$ is a parabolic equation which has to be given a boundary condition as opposed to the ideal case.
 Such a condition will not make the system be over-determined.
-See also Wang-Xin \cite{wangxinMHD1} in the case of incompressible inviscid resistive MHD surface waves. \end{enumerate} \end{rmk}
+See also Wang-Xin \cite{wangxinMHD2} in the case of incompressible inviscid resistive MHD surface waves. \end{enumerate} \end{rmk}